waiwera/credo/credo/refactorNotes/AY_notes_refactor_credo.md

 4. Maybe write a unit test to drive this and make sure it works.
 --- done above ---
 5. Copy AUT2 hack codes into places
-6. Code up for supermodel
+6. Code up for Waiwera

 If these works, then remove some dead codes not used by new structure, eg. AnalysisOperations, FieldComparisonList, FieldComparisonOp etc.